The Swan of Tuonela

 An 12 April 1896 advertisement from Uusi Suometar (in Finnish) promoting the premiere of Sibelius's Lemminkäinen Suite.
 Note that The Swan of Tuonela is listed in its original position of No. 3.

 Akseli Gallen-Kallela's 1897 Lemminkäisen äiti (Lemminkäinen's Mother), showing the mother with her slain son from the Swan of Tuonela story.

 The Swan of Tuonela (in Finnish: Tuonelan joutsen), Op.
 22/2 (originally Op.
 22/3), is a single-movement tone poem for cor anglais solo and orchestra written from 1893 to 1895 by the Finnish composer Jean Sibelius.
 It is part of the Lemminkäinen Suite, a collection of four tone poems based on legends from the Kalevala, Finland's national epic.

 The Swan of Tuonela was originally composed in 1893 as the prelude to a projected opera called The Building of the Boat.
 Sibelius revised it two years later, making it the second section of his Lemminkäinen Suite of four tone poems, which was premiered in 1896.
 He twice further revised the piece, in 1897 and 1900.
 Sibelius left posterity no personal account of his writing of the tone poem, and its original manuscript no longer exists (the date of its disappearance is unknown).
 The work was first published by K. F. Wasenius in Helsingfors (Helsinki), Finland, in April 1901.
 The German firm Breitkopf & Härtel also published it in Leipzig, also in 1901.
 The work was recorded for the first time by Leopold Stokowski and the Philadelphia Orchestra in May 1929.

+The British premiere of the piece was on 31 August 1905 at the Promenade Concerts at Queen's Hall, conducted by Henry Wood.